Superalgos/Superalgos/README.md

 Definitions include every single parameter describing your trading systems, as well as your *personal data* (including API Keys), and the management of processes running in the background.

-Pretty much like with every other element in the hierarchy, you may back up your definitions using the back up button on the definition's menu.
+Pretty much like with every other element in the hierarchy, you may back up your definitions using the backup button on the definition's menu.

 A definition is the top-level element in the hierarchy, with three children elements: Trading System, Personal Data and Network.
 We will briefly discuss the *trading system* and leave the other two for later.